ADGEfficiency/programming-resources/data-engineering/README.md

     Ensure the end date represents the last date when the information was accurate.

 This way, when someone asks, “how many customers did we have per region over the last 3 years,” you can answer accurately.

+## Change Data Capture

+CDC (Change Data Capture) is a pattern for tracking and capturing changes (inserts, updates, deletes) in a database so downstream systems can react to them.

+Can be applied on:

+- Database tracks it's own changes
+- Log based - External that tracks database logs, lightweight on the source DB
+- Application level - write events out

+`ALTER TABLE` can cause problems with CDC